 "I can't even describe to you exactly what that movie is about, it's just shocking." - tatdiddymac

 The Witch got a lot of buzz when it first came out.
 Whether you didn't see it the first time around, or were underwhelmed by your first watch, it's worth taking a second look.
 Though it focuses on the fear of witchcraft in 17th century New England, The Witch makes the fear very real to today’s viewers.

 "Given the family's religious beliefs and total isolation, their situation was down right horrifying.
 I thought the entire thing was very original and very effective.
 Good acting (children included) and fantastic cinematography.
 One of the most well made horrors in the last decade or so." - TooShiftyForYou

 A 2014 Austrian horror film, Goodnight Mommy is based on Capgras syndrome in identical twin boys.
-After returning home from facial surgery, the twins’ mother begins acting strangely, favoring one boy over another and physically abusing them for misbehaving.
+After returning home from facial surgery, the twins’ mother begins acting strangely, favoring one boy over another and punishing them severely for minor transgressions.
 The boys begin to suspect the woman claiming to be their mother may be an imposter.